dennisschoepf/magic-veneer/README.md

 # magic-veneer

 Token based interaction with a translucent veneer countertop.
-THis prototype was created to test the feasibility of a tangible interaction on translucent wood veneer.
+This prototype was created to test the feasibility of a tangible interaction on translucent wood veneer.
 It utilizes proximity sensors to trigger the different parts of the interaction.
 The enhancement of the tangible token is done through projecting a processing sketch on the translucent veneer.

 ## Warning